 P2P lending is an innovation that uses new techniques to overcome financial frictions such as information asymmetry and transactional costs.
-Ultimately, long-run viability will depend upon whether new technology and techniques for assessing (and managing) borrowers and matching them with investors reduced operating costs and/or better risk assessment than traditional intermediation.
+Ultimately, long run viability will depend upon whether new technology and techniques for assessing (and managing) borrowers and matching them with investors involves reduced operating costs and or better risk assessment than traditional intermediation.
 It will also depend upon the interest of investors in the risk-return features offered and the compatibility of outcomes with investor expectations.

 The P2P operator uses the online platform to directly match borrowers and investors rather than acting as a traditional financial intermediary (see Figure 1).
 The P2P operator will perform a proprietary credit assessment of potential borrowers.
-If deemed creditworthy, their loan request will be anonymously listed on the platform, together with risk-related information, for investors to fund.
+If deemed creditworthy their loan request will be anonymously listed on the platform, together with risk-related information, for investors to fund.
 Investors select the loans or type of loans based on their individual risk appetite.
 Investors are either forced or highly recommended to invest in smaller fractions of multiple loans rather than being exposed to the risk of investing in a single loan.
 Once (if) the loan has been fully funded the borrower is granted the loan.
 The P2P operator will perform ex post monitoring and management of borrowers on behalf of investors.

-Figure 1: Basic P2P lending model
+Figure 1: Basic P2P Lending Model

 P2P operators do not typically invest any of their own capital into loans on their platform and thus are not exposed to the credit risk despite being responsible for the credit assessment of borrowers.
 The main source of revenue for P2P operators is borrower transaction fees from matching loans on their platforms.
-This creates a principal-agent problem as P2P operators have a short-run incentive to maximise loan volume, which could influence the stringency of their credit assessments.
+This creates a principal-agent problem as P2P operators have a short run incentive to maximise loan volume which could influence the stringency of their credit assessments.
 Competition between P2P operators for borrower listings could also have similar effects.

-However, the long-term viability of P2P operators depends ultimately on meeting investor expectations, providing a long-run reputational incentive to maintain the integrity of the credit assessment process.
-But potential reputational spillovers mean that operational failures or poor performance of 'fly by night', or incompetent, operators can pose reputational risks for other industry members.
-Thus, some method of imposing minimum quality standards on entrants is important for existing operators as well as for consumer protection.
+However, the long term viability of P2P operators depends ultimately on meeting investor expectations, giving a long run reputational incentive to maintain the integrity of the credit assessment process.
+But potential reputational spillovers mean that operational failures or poor performance of "fly by night", or incompetent, operators can pose reputational risks for other industry members.
+Thus some method reduced.